ShahleemLatif/Langchain_Chatbot/README.md

 ## License

-This project is open-source and available under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is open-source and available under the Apache 2.0.
 ```